 One City.
 One System.

-When the city chose iNovah, they gained the solution they were searching for.
-Today, Seattle uses iNovah to accept and manage payments across the enterprise. iNovah is used in 14 offices around the city, processing over four million receipts in 2017.
+As the city chose iNovah, they realized the solution they were searching for.
+Today, Seattle uses iNovah to accept and manage payments across the enterprise. iNovah is in 14 offices around the city, processing over four million receipts in 2017.
 Their revenue processes have been fully centralized, with 17 interfaces to the iNovah hub. iNovah’s real-time updates, research and reporting capabilities have provided them with an electronic fingerprint for visibility and accuracy into all audit data.

 When discussing how iNovah has impacted their revenue management, the City identified seven key benefits.